x-atlas-consortia/ubkg-neo4j/README.md

 Create a Docker container for a neo4j instance of the UBKG by supplying a set of ontology CSVs to a Docker image published in Docker Hub.

 1. Clone this GitHub repository (ubkg-neo4j).
 2. Obtain a set of **ontology CSV files** that will be imported into a graph database in the neo4j instance.
-Depending on your circumstances, you may receive a set of ontology CSVs.
-Generate a new set of ontology CSVs by using the scripts of the UBKG source and generation frameworks, as described in the [ubkg-etl](https://github.com/x-atlas-consortia/ubkg-etl) repository.)
+(Generate a new set of ontology CSVs by using the scripts of the UBKG source and generation frameworks, as described in the [ubkg-etl](https://github.com/x-atlas-consortia/ubkg-etl) repository.))
-3. Copy the ontology CSVs to the neo4j/import path of the local clone of this repository.
+3. Copy the ontology CSVs to the **neo4j/import** path of the local clone of this repository.
 4. Log in to [Docker Hub](https://hub.docker.com/).
 5. Start Docker on the local repository's host machine.
 6. Run the script **run.sh** in the **docker** path of the local clone of the repository, with parameters as described below.